maniospas/Blombly/docs/advanced/preprocessor.md

 it converts the sequence of tokens into a source code symbol.
 Due to being performed at compile time, this does not (and cannot) take into account any values associated with the symbol parts.
-Again, this is conventient for macro definitions that construct variable names based on other variable names.
+Again, this is convenient for macro definitions that construct variable names based on other variable names.
 Here is an example:

 ```java